 Surgery is the most effective way for mesothelioma patients to extend their life expectancy.
 There are surgical options for pleural and peritoneal mesothelioma.
 If your doctor says you aren't eligible for surgical treatment, get a second opinion from another mesothelioma specialist.

-There are two surgeries for patients with pleural mesothelioma are the extrapleural pneumonectomy (EPP) and the pleurectomy with decortication (P/D).
-A recent study reported that treatment with the EPP increased the overall survival rate of patients to about 27.5 months.
+There are two surgeries for patients with pleural mesothelioma: the extrapleural pneumonectomy (EPP) and the pleurectomy with decortication (P/D).
+One study reported that treatment with the EPP increased the overall survival rate of patients to about 27.5 months.
 The (P/D) —a less invasive procedure for patients with pleural mesothelioma — has produced results similar to the EPP, extending the survival rate of pleural mesothelioma patients to about 20 months.
 P/D may also be combined with chemotherapy post-operatively to further improve a patient’s prognosis.

 Cytoreductive surgery with heated intraperitoneal chemotherapy (HIPEC) is the most effective surgical option for peritoneal mesothelioma.
 There are reports of patients increasing their life expectancy to greater than 7 years with this treatment.

 Multimodal therapy is the combination of two or more treatment options, including surgery, chemotherapy, and radiation therapy.
-Overall, using more than one treatment has improved the life expectancy of patients with mesothelioma in any location, pleural or peritoneal.
+Overall, using more than one treatment has improved the life expectancy of patients with mesothelioma in any location.

 According to a few recent studies, pleural mesothelioma patients who had an EPP combined with chemotherapy and radiation therapy experienced a median survival rate ranging from 13 to 23.9 months.
 Those who had a multimodal therapy combining P/D with chemotherapy and radiation therapy resulted in an even better survival rate of 30 months.